By Adam Leitman Bailey and John M. Desiderio

 The expansion clause allows a tenant the flexibility of either: a) taking an entirely new and larger space in the building without any financial consequences for vacating its present space, or b) expanding its tenancy by taking additional floor space or additional square feet.
 The expansion option also benefits the landlord by allowing it the flexibility to deliver different floors or rental space to the tenant at different times.
 The expansion clause also requires communication between the landlord and tenant at certain fixed times which might not otherwise occur without a lease provision dictating such contact.

-Because the landlord knows when existing leases expire, it will be able to determine vacancy dates before the execution of the initial lease.
+Because the landlord knows when existing commercial leases expire, it will be able to determine vacancy dates before the execution of the initial lease.
 As such, the negotiated expansion clause should address different possibilities for potential expansion.
 The expansion clause should be expressly negotiated to include: a) a detailed description of specific potential expansion spaces, b) the yearly rent due or an agreement to use the fair market rent, and c) any increases in taxes and/or operating expenses.
 In addition, a provision requiring the landlord to use reasonable efforts to recover possession from a holdover tenant in the chosen expansion space should be included.
 Tenants should also attempt to negotiate a Right of First Refusal to protect their long-term interests in the premises.

 The Option to Renew